Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools_Iris_Investigate-Domain_Risk_Score_Playbook/readme.md

 Learn more about the Custom Connector via https://docs.microsoft.com/en-us/connectors/domaintoolsirisinves or visit https://www.domaintools.com/integrations to request an API key.

-When a new Azure Sentinel Incident is created, this playbook gets triggered and triggered and performs the following actions:
+When a new Azure Sentinel Incident is created, this playbook gets triggered and performs the following actions:

 - It fetches all the Domain objects in the Incident.
 - Iterates through the Domains objects and fetches the results from DomaintTools Iris Investigate for each Domain.